atlanmod/coqtl/README.md

 Repository structure
 ------
-* The main example and proofs of CoqTL is contained by **fr.inria.atlanmod.coqtl.coq**.
+* The CoqTL language and its examples are contained by **fr.inria.atlanmod.coqtl.coq**
 * The code generator from EMF metamodel/model to CoqTL is contained by **fr.inria.atlanmod.coqtl.generators** (experimental).

 Setup